 Although the camp’s buildings were demolished in 1953, much of the history remains.
 Today campers can stop by the Visitor Centre to view displays and a miniature model of the camp.

-Please remember to wear a mask and practice social distancing when entering the Visitor Centre.
+Please remember to wear a mask and practice physical distancing when entering the Visitor Centre.
 Use the doorbell to enter.
 Only one family/two people can enter at a time.

 3. The trails